glide-browser/glide/src/glide/docs/api.md

 Determines if the current mode will change when certain element types are focused.

 For example, if `true` then Glide will automatically switch to `insert` mode when an editable element is focused.

+This can be useful for staying in the same mode while switching tabs.

 `ts:@default true`